New Balance Kawhi

 The New Balance Kawhi is not offered in wide sizes.
 I’m not sure how wide foot friendly this will be at true size, but that would be my recommendation.
 Definitely don’t go down a half size and beware you might have too much space up front in your true size.

 By far the best attribute of the New Balance Kawhi signature, in my opinion, is the support.
+In fact the Kawhi is one of the best basketball shoes for ankle support in 2021.
 When you think about it, it makes sense.
 The shoe was made for a man widely viewed as the best two-way player on the planet.
 He’s listed at 6’7”, 225 pounds.
 The same shoe made for him is what you’ll get as a consumer (minus a logo swap on the heel for most non ‘4 Bounces’ colorways.

 Initially, it felt like almost too much support.
 Really what I’m trying to say is, they felt bulky.
 Stiffer midsole, stiffer materials, noticeably high arch area, heavier weight, et cetera.
 But as the shoe began to break in and mold to my foot, it quickly became one of the, if not the most, secure pair in my rotation.